edgedb/easy-edgedb/chapter16/index.md

                       │                                   │ NPC.places_visited, City
 ```

-The `analyze` keyword shows us that the splat operators, as fun as they might be to use, have a performance impact.
+The `analyze` keyword shows us that the splat operators, as fun and educational as they might be to use, have a performance impact.
 So be sure to use them only when experimenting with your code but not during production when you are paying the cost of every query.

 Take this query for example: